You can use FineOps to deploy FineReport 11.0 projects.

 Sharing the file system may cause performance degradation, file permission issues, and data inconsistency, affecting the reliability and response speed of applications running in the container.

-Ensure the server has the tar command installed.
+Ensure the server has tar installed.

-FineOps requires this command for file extraction.
+FineOps requires this command to decompress files.

-Ensure the server has the sed command installed.
+Ensure the server has sed installed.

 The sed command is used for text processing.

-FineOps requires this command for text processing.
+FineOps requires this command to process text.

 2. To use a non-root user for deployment and operation, see Linux User Privilege Explanation.